Kulim District: Economy

 Kulim District is currently most notable for its flagship high technology industrial park Kulim Hi-Tech Park.

 In March 2019, Economic Affairs Minister Azmin Ali announced the Federal Government's approval to invest MYR 1.6 billion (~USD 380 million) to build the proposed Kulim International Airport.
 In August 2019, it was announced that the proposed 17 km2 airport will have two runways, which will be able to cater to 60 flight movements per hour, or one flight landing/take-off per minute.
+Around July 2023, the Federal Government halted construction for this airport due to lack of need.